 Don’t just teach your students to read.
 Teach them to question what they read, what they study.
 Teach them to doubt.
 Teach them to think. – Richard Feynman

-A lot of my relatives worked under the offices of the government at the time of Martial Law (ML) and it provided food on our table.
+Many of my relatives worked under the government offices of Martial Law (ML), and it provided food on our table.

-One can say that even the milk I was fed with was supplied by the ML government, so one can only imagine how grateful my family was towards the Marcoses.
+One can say that the ML government-supplied even the milk I was fed with, so one can only imagine how grateful my family was towards the Marcoses.

 “In order to be able to think, you have to risk being offensive.” ― Jordan B. Peterson

 May my relatives find it in their hearts to read this article with an open mind and focus on where the evidence rests.

 Political discussions with kids weren’t the strongest suit of my family.

 Whenever discussions arise, we were ordered to stay in another place.

 I wasn’t sure if they were shielding us from the discussions, or they were afraid that we might unwittingly mention it elsewhere; nonetheless, we were ‘incommunicado’ at best whenever these things happen at home.

 However, that didn’t stop me from inculcating the myths surrounding Ferdinand Marcos (FM) and Martial Law (ML).

 And growing up in an environment where my relatives benefited from ML didn’t help promote critical thinking in the family.
 (Critical thinking in the sense that one is also able to take a stand to argue for an issue and afterward take up the opposite stand)